koodilehto/kryptoradio/README.md

 <!-- -*- mode: markdown; coding: utf-8 -*- -->

-# Bitcoin broadcasting tool
+# Kryptoradio – Bitcoin broadcasting tool and more!

-The aim of this project is to create a tool which serializes bitcoin peer-to-peer network flow and generates constant-bitrate stream for broadcasting.
-The serialization tool must be connected to a trusted peer (a bitcoin node run by yourself) because transactions and blocks are not verified to keep this tool as simple as possible without compromizing security.
+The aim of this project is to create a toolset for broadcasting data to DVB-T and receiving it.
+It uses Kryptoradio protocol and is suitable to all kinds of low bandwidth data.
+The main use case is Bitcoin broadcasting over digital television.

-The resulting stream may be transmitted over any unidirectional channel like DVB-T and FM subcarrier.
+The Bitcoin serialization tool must be connected to a trusted peer (a bitcoin node run by yourself) because transactions and blocks are not verified to keep this tool as simple as possible without compromizing security.
+For information about the Bitcoin part, see subdirectory `bitcoin/`.

-Current version connects to given bitcoin node, is capable of requesting transaction and block contents, serializing traffic, and logging all network messages to a log directory.
+The data stream produced by `kryptoradio-encoder` uses PES packet format that is compatible with DVB encoder hardware.

 See our [project page](http://kryptoradio.koodilehto.fi/) for a longer description.